-- ACCESS : As far as the connectivity is concerned, there are many major and minor road access are available to the site.
-There will be a good access to proposed location for the Local City Residents, people living around the Urban centers and nearby villages. - RESIDENTIAL LANDUSE: Proposed development caters a total of 9100 dwelling units , with approximately 5010 dwelling units, 700 residential institutional units, 10 Residential self built plots and 40 % affordable housing units (3350 approximately) of various typologies to cater all sectors.
-The luxury residential villa has been proposed near the golf course and the best locations with valley plantation views. - EMPLOYMENT: Proposed scheme has allocated land for Light industries, Office hub, Research and Development Center and a Scientific/ Technology park which will not only generate employment for the people within the development but also from nearby localities. - RETAILS: The retails and mixed used development has been proposed in each and every proposed small neighborhood local centers, all within 5 minute walking radius. - 24 HOUR SUPER MARKETS WITH FUEL STATION FACILITY: 24 Hour Supermarkets has been proposed along the A505, close to the main entry of the site near the round about. - FAST FOOD OUTLETS CHAINS : Fast food outlets has been proposed Along A505 and at various other location within the development. - ROAD NETWORK HEIRARCHY & TRANSPORT FACILITIES: The scheme consist of Primary main road, secondary and tertiary roads, Foot paths, Jogging tracks, Cycle tracks, internal bus service with the site and ample parking facilities. - PARK AND RIDE FACILITY: The site consists of a park and ride facility in the north, along A505. that will add revenue to the project. - EDUCATIONAL LANDUSE: The scheme consist of 4 Early Years/ Child care/ Nursery, 2 Primary School and 1 Secondary school. - HEALTH FACILITIES: Dispensaries, Dental clinic with private and NHS with doctor and surgery facilities has been proposed with the site at various location. - LEISURE CENTRE : Leisure Centre is proposed in the center, that will not only attract the people from the surrounding areas, that will generate additional revenue. - GOLF COURSE: Retained existing Golf course and Country club.
-Reduced the size of golf course from 27 holes to 18 holes. - SOCIAL AND CULTURAL FACILITIES: The proposed scheme consist of Library, Multipurpose hall, community Centre with local gymnasium and place for worships. - GREEN INFRASTRUCTURE: Ample amount of green infrastructure has been proposed, Retained all existing dense plantation within the site. - 30 HEYDON GRANGE REPORT
+ACCESS: As far as the connectivity is concerned, there are many major and minor road access are available to the site.
+There will be a good access to proposed location for the Local City Residents, people living around the Urban centers and nearby villages.
+RESIDENTIAL LANDUSE: Proposed development caters a total of approx. 3500 dwelling units, 1750 with approximately all dwelling units, 700 residential institutional units, residential self built plots and 40 % affordable housing units of various typologies to cater all sectors.
+The luxury residential villa has been proposed near the golf course and the best locations with valley plantation views.
+EMPLOYMENT: Proposed scheme has allocated land for Light industries, Office hub, Research and Development Center which will not only generate employment for the people within the development but also from nearby localities.
+RETAILS: The retails and mixed used development has been proposed in each and every proposed small neighborhood local centers, all within 5 minute walking radius.
+24 HOUR SUPER MARKETS WITH FUEL STATION FACILITY: 24 Hour Supermarkets has been proposed along the A505, close to the main entry of the site near the round about.
+FAST FOOD OUTLETS CHAINS : Fast food outlets has been proposed Along A505 and at various other location within the development.
+ROAD NETWORK HEIRARCHY & TRANSPORT FACILITIES: The scheme consist of Primary main road, secondary and tertiary roads, Foot paths, Jogging tracks, Cycle tracks, internal bus service with the site and ample parking facilities.
+EDUCATIONAL LANDUSE: The scheme consist of 4 Early Years/ Child care/ Nursery, 2 Primary School and 1 Secondary school.
+HEALTH FACILITIES: Dispensaries, Dental clinic with private and NHS with doctor and surgery facilities has been proposed with the site at various location.
+LEISURE CENTRE : Leisure Centre is proposed in the center, that will not only attract the people from the surrounding areas, that will generate additional revenue.
+GOLF COURSE: Retained existing Golf course and Country club.
+Reduced the size of golf course from 27 holes to 18 holes.
+SOCIAL AND CULTURAL FACILITIES: The proposed scheme consist of Library, Multipurpose hall, community Centre with local gymnasium and place for worships.
+GREEN INFRASTRUCTURE: Ample amount of green infrastructure has been proposed, Retained all existing dense plantation within the site.